dedotdev/typink/README.md

 ---

 ### Features
-- Fully typesafe react hooks at contract messages & events level
+- ✅ Fully typesafe react hooks at contract messages & events level
-- Choose your favorite wallet connector (Built-in Typink Connector, [SubConnect](https://github.com/Koniverse/SubConnect-v2), [Talisman Connect](https://github.com/TalismanSociety/talisman-connect), or build your own connector ...)
+- ✅ Choose your favorite wallet connector (Built-in Typink Connector, [SubConnect](https://github.com/Koniverse/SubConnect-v2), [Talisman Connect](https://github.com/TalismanSociety/talisman-connect), or build your own connector ...)
-- Start a new project from scratch easily with `create-typink` cli.
+- ✅ Start a new project from scratch in seconds with `create-typink` cli.
-- Support multiple networks, lazily initialize when in-use.
+- ✅ Multi-chain supports, lazily initialize when in-use.
-- ... and more to come
+- ⏳ ... and more to come

 ### Quick look